JJRobertsSex30/jason_personal_website/content-ideas.md

 ---

 *This comprehensive content strategy provides 255 individual pieces of content across all relationship pain points, with 94% falling into medium-to-high engagement categories.
 The Sex 3.0 framework provides unique angles on common relationship challenges, positioning the content for both viral potential and long-term authority building.*

 ---

+# AI Prompt Ideas To Help Create Content
+*Strategic prompts to enhance content creation efficiency and engagement*

+## 📝 Content Enhancement Prompts

+### **Turn Lessons into Stories**
+Transform the key takeaways into compelling and engaging stories or metaphors using humor where appropriate.

+---